Music

 Mr Dyer – Drums

-Mrs Bell – Upper Strings
+Mr Smith – Upper Strings

-Mrs Welters - Woodwind
+Mrs Welters - Woodwind, Keyboard and Piano

 If you would to find out more about the Music curriculum, please contact Mrs R Runnells